conan-io/conan-io.github.io/_posts/2017-03-30-Cross-building-and-debugging-C-C++-libraries-for-the-Raspberry-PI.markdown

 Hello world library
 ======================

-The library that will be built and packaged is the one existing in https://github.com/memsharded/hello.
-It is just a simple C++ library project, using CMake, and nothing special or conan related in it.
+The library that will be built and packaged is the one existing in [this github repo](https://github.com/memsharded/hello).
+It is just a simple C++ "Hello world" library project, using CMake, and nothing special or conan related in it.

 We will then start with a package template created with the ``conan new`` command: